-PENDING ACQUISITION IN RICHMOND, VIRGINIA SUBMARKET
+RECENT ACQUISITION IN RICHMOND, VIRGINIA SUBMARKET

 Riverfront Plaza.
 Riverfront Plaza is an approximately 900,000 (excluding storage space) net rentable square foot Class A office, retail and parking complex consisting of twin 20-story towers.
-The Company entered into an agreement to purchase the Property on November 11, 1997 and expects to close the acquisition in January, 1998.
-There can be no assurance that this acquisition will be consummated in January 1998, or at all.
+The Company completed its acquisition of this Property on January 22, 1998.
 Riverfront Plaza is located on the James River in Richmond, Virginia and is immediately adjacent to the "Canal Walk" redevelopment area.
 This project, led by the City of Richmond, calls for the renovation of the canal area into a mixed use "24-hour" activity center.
 The building's 2,178 space garage provides the highest ratio of parking of any building in Richmond.